simpsonlab/simpsonlab.github.io/_posts/2015-11-17-kdtree-mapping.md

 ### What dimension to choose?

-To test this approach, you have to choose a $d$ to use.
-On the one hand, you would like to choose as large a dimension as you can; the larger $k+d-1$ is, the more unique each seed is and the fewer places it will occur in any reference sequence.
+To test this approach, you have to choose a $$d$$ to use.
+On the one hand, you would like to choose as large a dimension as you can; the larger $$k+d-1$$ is, the more unique each seed is and the fewer places it will occur in any reference sequence.

 On the other hand, two quite different constraints put a strong upper limit on the dimensions that will be useful:

 * The [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) -
-in high spatial dimensions, nearest-neigbhour searching is extremely inefficient, because distance loses its descriminative power.
-(Most things are &ldquo;close&rdquo; to each other in 100-dmensional space; there are a lot of routes you can take!)
-As a practical matter, for most spatial index implementations, for $d > 15-20$ or so you might as well just do a linear search over all possible items;
+in high spatial dimensions, nearest-neighbour searching is extremely inefficient, because distance loses its discriminative power.
+(Most things are &ldquo;close&rdquo; to each other in 100-dimensional space; there are a lot of routes you can take!)
+As a practical matter, for most spatial index implementations, for $$d > 15-20$$ or so you might as well just do a linear search over all possible items;
-* Current approaches to segmentation mean that ONT data has very frequent &lsquo;stops&rsquo; and &lsquo;skips&rsquo; - that is, events are supriously either inserted or deleted from the data.
+* Current approaches to segmentation mean that ONT data has very frequent &lsquo;stops&rsquo; and &lsquo;skips&rsquo; - that is, events are spuriously either inserted or deleted from the data.
 Exactly as with noisy basecalled sequences, this strongly limits the length of sequence that can be usefully used as seeds.
-As we see below for one set of _E. coli_ data, there is probably not much point in using $d \ge 10$ even for template-strand data, as the median &ldquo;dmer&rdquo; will have an insertion/deletion in it.
+As we see below for one set of _E. coli_ data, there is probably not much point in using $$d \ge 10$$ even for template-strand data, as the median &ldquo;dmer&rdquo; will have an insertion/deletion in it.

 ![Distribution of lengths of continuous move events](/assets/kdtreemapping/events-per-stopskip.png)

-For these two reasons, we&#8217;ve been playing with $d = 7-8$.
+For these two reasons, we&#8217;ve been playing with $$d = 7-8$$.
 Il&#8217;l
-note that while increasing $d$ is the most obvious knob to turn to increase specificity of the match, higher $k$ helps as well.
+note that while increasing $$d$$ is the most obvious knob to turn to increase specificity of the match, higher $$k$$ helps as well.

 ### Normalizing the signal levels